allons-y10/P-5-Map/README.md

 3. The MVVM is easy to read.
 4. using AJAX is easier than you think it is.
 5. Google knows entirely way too much.

+#Thanks#
+1. To my Wife for taking care of things while I work on this project
+2. To the Udacity forums
+3. To Ryan Vrba for the 1:1 coaching, helped a lot.